Freiburg's History for Pedestrians

 Louis XIV

 As a result of the Westphalian Peace Treaty France is the determining power on the European Continent.
 Like American civilization and the English language influenced the Old World in the 20th century French culture and language dominated Europe until the beginning of the 19th century.
-The model for all European rulers is Louis XIV, le Roi Soleil: German Princes practice provincial absolutism, decorate their mini-residences with copies of Versailles, and call those Belvedere or Sans Souci.
+The model for all European rulers is Louis XIV, le Roi Soleil: German princes practice provincial absolutism, decorate their mini-residences with copies of Versailles, and call those Belvedere or Sans Souci.

 Mini-Versailles: Residence in Rastatt, North of Freiburg